luba-abramova/Portfolio/SQL challenges/Airbnb tasks.md

-# SQL tasks
+# SQL tasks - Airbnb
-This project is based on resolving tasks provided by SQL Academy, utilizing the MySQL database "Airbnb" as the primary dataset for analysis and exploration.
+This project is based on resolving tasks provided by [SQL Academy](https://sql-academy.org/en), utilizing the MySQL database "Airbnb" as the primary dataset for analysis and exploration.

 Data model:

 ![Data model](/SQL%20challenges/data_model.png)

 Tasks: